mkudija/mkudija.github.io/reading-notes/_md/2021-12-08-He Leadeth Me.md

 ## Chapter 15: The Fear of Death
-- "Christ's death and resurrection are the central facts not just of Christianity but of all human history."
-(152, cf. *[[2021-06-22-Antonin Scalia On Faith#^f18981]]*)
+- "[[Christ is the center of history|Christ's death and resurrection]] are the central facts not just of Christianity but of all human history."
+(152)